stepancar/tsTeam/docs/typescript-npm-modules.md

 Our npm just read Readme.md and puts to readme in package.json

 ## publish process
+Do not push package if you're not in branch associated with current version.
-build -> test -> svn checkout -> check version -> increment version -> copy -> svn add ->svn commit -> npm publish
+For example if you consume npm module *DO NOT cd node_modules/my-module/ && npm run push * build -> test -> svn checkout -> check version -> increment version -> copy -> svn add ->svn commit -> npm publish